Requesting a transcript, audio recording or other documents

 - The Tribunal may only allow the disclosure of a transcript or audio recording of hearing if it is satisfied that the person who applied has a 'proper interest' in the matter and then whether the release of the audio recording or transcript is appropriate.

 - A person with a ‘proper interest’ would include a party to the proceedings and their legal representatives.
 The parties in mental health matters are the applicant and the subject person.
-The parties in guardianship and administration matters are the applicant, the subject person and appointed guardians and administrators.
+The parties in guardianship and administration matters are the applicant, the subject person and persons appointed by SACAT under order of the Tribunal as guardian or administrator.

 - Other persons, such as family members and other persons who attended the hearing as a witness or a support person and members of the public, are not parties to the proceedings but may still make a request.